 View and print in PDF format: Open Letter to Law Students (PDF)

-Given this situation there are certain guidelines that employers would like applicants to follow so that the process runs as smoothly as possible, to the benefit of both students and employers.
+To make the best use of everyone's time and effort, given the dense nature of the process, there are certain guidelines that employers would like applicants to follow so that the process runs as smoothly as possible.

 Focusing Your Search

-Prior to beginning your job search, we recommend you bring your search into focus.
-Take a few moments to reflect on your present goals in terms of working environment, areas of practice, geographic preferences, and concerns about personal and professional quality of life.
-Employer websites, the NALP Directory of Legal Employers, other reliable online sites, and materials on file in your career services office provide extensive information about many employers that may be of interest to you.
+Prior to beginning your job search, we recommend you take some time to reflect on your goals in terms of working environment, areas of practice, geographic preferences, and work-life integration.
+Employer websites and materials on file in your career services office provide extensive, reliable information about many employers that may be of interest to you.
 Review this information carefully.
-Don’t assume that all of the information you read on legal blogs or find through internet searches is accurate.
+Do not assume that all of the information you read on legal blogs or find through internet searches is accurate.
 Do feel free to ask employers questions.
-The comments of fellow students who have clerked at employers in which you are interested can give you insight into the intangibles of the office’s culture.
+The comments of fellow students who have worked or summered at employers in which you are interested can give you insight into the intangibles of the office’s culture.
 Speak with your career services office about their knowledge of particular employers.
-You should now have a basis for making informed comparisons among types of employers, comparisons which will prove invaluable as your search progresses.
+You should now have a basis for making informed comparisons among types of employers—comparisons that will prove invaluable as your search progresses.

-As you prepare to interview, take advantage of your career services office for mock interviews and assistance with résumé and cover letter writing.
-It is helpful to keep your career services office up to date on your job search.
+As you prepare to interview, take advantage of your career services office for mock interviews and assistance with your résumé and cover letter.
+It is important to keep your career services office up to date on your job search.

 On- and Off-Campus Interviewing